 Blocked from social media, departing US President Donald Trump texted his Chief of Staff: “I never knew what people saw in it.”

-The historic announcement has left many, like Ben Hart of Maine, perplexed as to why social and traditional media continue updating: “The hell is going on?”
+The historic announcement left many, like Ben Hart of Maine, perplexed as to why social and traditional media continue updating: “The hell is even going on?”

-His partner Kay replied, “Just because it’s media content doesn’t mean there’s any culture in it.”
+His partner June replied, “Just because it’s media content doesn’t mean there’s any culture in it.”

-The text of the resolution will not be public, but featured in a video which left two-thirds of the voting attendees convinced that culture was beyond redemption.
+The text of the resolution will not be public, but featured in a video which left two-thirds of voting attendees persuaded that culture was beyond redemption.